Sterling Brown (basketball): Dallas Mavericks (2021–2022)

 Brown signed with the Dallas Mavericks on August 10, 2021.
-He made his debut on October 21, 2021, in a 87–113 loss to the Atlanta Hawks, scoring three points.
+He made his debut on October 21, 2021, in an 87–113 loss to the Atlanta Hawks, scoring three points.

 On June 24, 2022, Brown was traded alongside Boban Marjanović, Trey Burke, Marquese Chriss, and the draft rights to Wendell Moore Jr., to the Houston Rockets in exchange for Christian Wood.

 On September 30, 2022, Brown was traded, along with David Nwaba, Trey Burke, and Marquese Chriss, to the Oklahoma City Thunder in exchange for Derrick Favors, Ty Jerome, Maurice Harkless, Théo Maledon and a future second-round pick.
 On October 2, Brown was waived by the Thunder.

-Raptors 905 (2022–2023)
+Raptors 905 / Los Angeles Lakers (2022–2023)

 On December 17, 2022, Brown signed with Raptors 905 of the NBA G League.

-Los Angeles Lakers (2023)

-On January 6, 2023, Brown signed a 10-day contract with the Los Angeles Lakers.
-He appeared in four games for the Lakers, and his contract expired on January 16.
+On January 6, 2023, Brown signed a ten-day contract with the Los Angeles Lakers, appearing in four games.
+On January 16, he was re-acquired by Raptors 905 after his contract with the Lakers expired.

-Return to the 905 (2023–present)

-On January 16, 2023, Brown was re-acquired by the Raptors 905.
+Alba Berlin (2023–2024)

+On August 15, 2023, Brown signed with Basketball Bundesliga and EuroLeague club Alba Berlin.

+Partizan (2024–present)

+On August 20, 2024, Brown signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+In his debut season with Partizan, Brown averaged career-high 12.4 points over 34 EuroLeague games, on 52.3% shooting from the field.
+During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.